dgitall/M04Assessment/README.md

 # M04Assessment

+Note: The PowerBI dashboard for this project can be shared on request. (dgerber@dev-10.com)
 ## Introduction
 In the Power BI module, we covered everything from creating a report to using slicers, groups, and bins, customizing visualizations, using quick insights, and working with Excel.